mokshadharma/llm-instructions/ed-non-interactive-guide.md

 - `ed` provides atomic, all-or-nothing edits
 - One tool, one methodology, fewer mistakes

+## Pre-Edit Checklist (STOP AND READ)

+**Before writing ANY ed script, answer these questions:**

+1. **Does the content I'm inserting need indentation?**
+   - If YES: You MUST use the `I()` function with an unquoted heredoc
+   - If NO: A quoted heredoc is acceptable
+   - **Never type literal leading spaces in heredocs**

+2. **Does the file contain ed commands as content?** (e.g., documentation, tutorials)
+   - If YES: You MUST use sentinel prefixes (`%%`) on every inserted line
+   - See "Editing Files Containing ed Commands" section

+3. **Have I measured the target line's indentation?**
+   - Run: `bin/measure-indent.py LINE FILE`
+   - Record the number before proceeding
+   - Never estimate by counting spaces visually

+Skipping this checklist leads to failed edits and wasted time.

 ## The Golden Rule: Bottom-Up Editing

 When performing multiple edits on a single file, **always apply changes in reverse line-number order (descending)**.